sapo/Ink/src/js/README.md

 * Ink/ - It's where you can find all the source code

 ## Ink Namespaces
- * Dom - provides modules to work with DOM and Events
+ * Dom - modules to work with the DOM and Events
- * Net - provides communication modules to make AJAX requests or JsonP
+ * Net - provides communication modules to make AJAX and JSONP requests
- * Util - provides utility modules
+ * Util - random utility modules
- * UI - Where all [UI modules](http://ink.sapo.pt/js/ui) are made
+ * UI - Where all [UI modules](http://ink.sapo.pt/js/ui) live
+ * Ext - Your extensions created with `Ink.createExt()` go here

 A global variable named __Ink__ provides the methods to create and load all of the modules.